ibm-cloud-docs/vmwaresolutions/vcenter/vc_hybrid_addingremovingservices.md

 1. From the {{site.data.keyword.vmwaresolutions_short}} console, click **Resources > vCenter Server** from the left navigation pane.
 2. In the **vCenter Server** table, click the instance for which you want to view services.
-3. Click the **Services** tab.
-4. On the **Services** page, click a service to review information about it, such as the service status and other details.
+3. Click the **Services** tab and click a service to review information about it, such as the service status and other details.
-5. Depending on the viewed service, you can access the service consoles by using the credentials that are provided on the service details and you can manage the service from here.
+4. Depending on the viewed service, you can access the service consoles by using the credentials that are provided on the service details and you can manage the service from here.

 ## Procedure to delete services for vCenter Server with Hybridity Bundle instances
 {: #vc_hybrid_addingremovingservices-removing-procedure}

 1. From the {{site.data.keyword.vmwaresolutions_short}} console, click **Resources > vCenter Server** from the left navigation pane.
 2. In the **vCenter Server** table, click the instance for which you want to delete services.
-3. Click the **Services** tab.
-4. On the **Services** page, locate the service instance that you want to delete and click the **Delete** icon.
+3. Click the **Services** tab and locate the service instance that you want to delete and click the **Delete** icon.
-5. In the **Delete service** window, review the considerations or warnings if there are any.
+4. In the **Delete service** window, review the considerations or warnings if there are any.
 Select **I understand** and click **Delete**.

 ### Results after you delete a service
 {: #vc_hybrid_addingremovingservices-removing-results}